Continuing the reasons for watching for the Lord Jesus’ return we consider when that might happen:

 NB: the theme of UN’s Year 2017-18 is ‘Together for Peace, Dignity, Safety & Respect For All’, as outlined in Three Prophetic Jigsaw Pieces.

-Next, we include Paul’s later explanation as we check what it is we’re watching out for...
+Next, we include Paul’s later explanation as we check what we’re to watch out for...